-Kalakuta Republic was the home of the late musician and political activist, Fela Anikulapo Kuti, his family and band members.
-The commune which was located at no. 14, Idi-Oro, Mushin, Lagos, enclosed Fela’s recording studio, entertainment outfit and a private clinic operated by his brother, Beko Ransome-Kuti.
-The name ‘Kalakuta’ was a parody of Calcutta prison in India where Fela served a sentence in 1974 for possessing marijuana which many believed was politically motivated.
+Kalakuta Republic was the home of the late musician and political activist, Fela Anikulapo Kuti.
+The commune, located at No. 6 Agege Motor Rd., Moshalashi, Lagos, enclosed Fela’s recording studio, nightclub and a private clinic which was operated by his younger brother, Beko Ransome-Kuti.
+The two‐storey yellow building also housed Fela’s family and band members.

 Thanks for reading, OldNaija.

 - Grass, R. (1986).
 Fela Anikulapo-Kuti: The Art of an Afrobeat Rebel.
 The Drama Review: TDR, 30(1), 131-148. doi:10.2307/1145717